sauvc/rulebook/rulebook.md

 - The voltage of the power source used by each AUV should not exceed 24VDC.

 ### Safety
+- AUVs should not leak and pollute the pool.
+- AUVs must be designed and manufactured as to pose no danger of any kind to anyone or anything at the venue.
+- AUVs must have a **kill switch** that turns off the vehicle, which is easily accessible to a diver.
+This should be marked bright yellow.
 - Pressure of any compressed gas used must not exceed 6 bars.
 AUV should be completely autonomous.
 - The use of explosives, fire or hazardous chemicals is prohibited.
 Certified lithium batteries are allowed
 - If lasers are used, they must be of class 2 or lower.
 Care must be taken to protect all persons at the venue from harm.
 Beams must be oriented in such a fashion that they cannot shine into the eyes of the spectators.

 ### Communications
 - No communication from/to the AUV of any sort is allowed during the game